dialog-semiconductor/BLE_SDK6_examples/connectivity/simple_beacon/Readme.md

   - Connect the ***DA145xx Pro Development Kit***  to the host computer via the USB connector.

-  - Please find bellow the appropriate hardware configurations.
+  - Please find below the appropriate hardware configurations.

 ### DA14585/586 Hardware Configuration